 Why is responding to guest reviews important?
-According to a research by TripAdvisor, 87% of travelers agree that the right response from the hotel management to a bad review improves their impression of the hotel.
-With online reviews playing a bigger role in the decision-making process when travelers scout for hotels, it is more important for you as hoteliers to manage your online reputation better by responding to reviews.
+According to research by TripAdvisor, 87% of travellers agree that the right response from the hotel management to a bad review improves their impression of the hotel.
+With online reviews playing a bigger role in the decision-making process when travellers scout for hotels, it is more important for you as hoteliers to manage your online reputation better by responding to reviews.

 Actively solicit and respond to guest feedback.
 When you accept and promote your online reviews, you are showing other travellers that you value the opinion of your guests and that you are willing to go the extra mile to deliver superior customer service.